Virtual walks in the Ising model: finite time scaling

 In the present work, our aim has been to extract as much information of the system as possible from the nature of the probability distribution $P(x,t)$ of displacement $x$ of the walkers at time $t$ at different temperatures $T$.
 At $T = 0$ we checked the consistency of our results with the already known results \cite{Bray,Blanchard,Yurke,Sire,Drouffe,Stauffer,P.M.C,Das}.
 For example, the persistence probability can be identified as $P(x=\pm t,t)$.

 The important quantity from which all results are obtained is $P(x,t)$ which is expected to follow a general form

 where $\lambda$ is the exponent relevant for the virtual walk.
-The exponent $\lambda$ is determined by the nature of the walk and depends on the diffusive properties of the walker.
-In both dimensions, we first estimate the critical temperature $T_c$ obtained for the system size considered by a so called ratio method and proceed to calculate various quantities as a function of $|T-T_c|$.
+The exponent $\lambda$ is determined by the nature of the walk which depends on the temperature.
+In both dimensions, we first estimate the critical temperature $T_c$ obtained for the system size considered by a so called ratio method.
+In two dimensions we additionally employ an independent method to determine $T_c$ and then proceed to calculate various quantities as a function of $|T-T_c|$.

 For the two dimensional model, we define a second walk, the so called energy-walk which is generated by calculating